Optical lattice: Principle of operation

 The trapping mechanism is via the Stark shift, where off-resonant light causes shifts to an atom's internal structure.
-The effect of the Stark shift is to create a potential proportional to the intensity.
-The effect of a light field on an atom is to induce an electric dipole moment as a result of the oscillating electric field.
-This induced dipole will then interact with the electric field, leading to an energy shift $\Delta E = \frac{1}{2} \alpha(\omega)\langle E^2(t)\rangle$, where $\alpha(\omega)$, where $\omega=\omega_{res}+\delta$, is the dynamic polarizability of the atomic transition resonant at $\omega_{res}$ and $\delta$ is the detuning of the light field from resonance.
+The effect of a non-resonant light field on an atom is to induce an electric dipole moment as a result of the oscillating electric field.
+This induced dipole will then interact with the electric field, leading to an energy shift $\Delta E = \frac{1}{2} \alpha(\omega)\langle E^2(t)\rangle$, where $\alpha(\omega)$, with $\omega=\omega_{res}+\delta$, is the dynamic polarizability of the atomic transition resonant at $\omega_{res}$ and $\delta$ is the detuning of the light field from resonance.
 In the case of $\delta<0$ ("red-detuning"), the induced dipole will be in phase with the field and thus the resulting potential energy gradient will point in the direction of higher intensity.
 This is the same trapping mechanism as in optical dipole traps (ODTs), with the only major difference being that the intensity of an optical lattice has a much more dramatic spatial variation than a standard ODT.

 A 1D optical lattice is formed by two counter-propagating laser beams of the same polarization.
 The beams will interfere, leading to a series of minima and maxima separated by $\lambda/2$, where $\lambda$ is the wavelength of the light used to create the optical lattice.
-The resulting potential experienced by the atoms will be $V(x)=V_0\text{cos}(2\pi x/\lambda)$.
+The resulting potential experienced by the atoms will be $V(x)=V_0\text{cos}^2(2\pi x/\lambda)$.

 By use of additional laser beams, two- or three-dimensional optical lattices may be constructed.
 A 2D optical lattice may be constructed by interfering two orthogonal optical standing waves, giving rise to an array of 1D potential tubes.
 Likewise, three orthogonal optical standing waves can give rise to a 3D array of sites which may be approximated as tightly confining harmonic oscillator potentials.

 Technical challenges

 The trapping potential experienced by atoms in an optical dipole trap is weak, generally below 1 mK.
 Thus atoms must be cooled significantly before loading them into the optical lattice.
 Cooling techniques used to this end include magneto-optical traps, Doppler cooling, polarization gradient cooling, Raman cooling, resolved sideband cooling, and evaporative cooling.

-If the periodic potential is to be added following condensation, as opposed to performing evaporative cooling in the lattice potential, it is necessary to consider the conditions for adiabatic loading of the lattice.
-The lattice must be slowly ramped up in intensity such that the condensate remains in its ground state in order to load the condensate into the ground band of the lattice.
-The timescale of the turn on will in general be set by the energy separation between the ground band and the first excited band.
+If the periodic potential is to be added following condensation as opposed to performing evaporative cooling in the lattice potential it is necessary to consider the conditions for adiabatic loading of the lattice.
+The lattice depth must be slowly ramped such that the condensate remains in its ground state in order to load the condensate into the ground band of the lattice.
+The timescale of the turn on will in general be set by the energy separation between the ground band and the first excited band of the optical lattice.

 Once cold atoms are loaded into the optical lattice, they will experience heating by various mechanisms such as spontaneous scattering of photons from the optical lattice lasers.
 These mechanisms generally limit the lifetime of optical lattice experiments.